Cinema Therapy – Using the Power of Imagery in Films for the Therapeutic Process

 Movies affect us powerfully because the synergistic impact of music, dialogue, lighting, camera angles and sound effects enables a film to bypass our ordinary defensive censors.
 They draw us into the viewing experience and at the same time – often more easily than in real life – afford a unique opportunity to retain a perspective outside the experience, the observer’s view.

-The course consists of one article, Cinema Therapy: Using the Power of Imagery in Films for the Therapeutic Process, which details the background and clinical utility of Cinema Therapy and explains how it can be integrated into the (standard) therapeutic process with individuals, families and groups.
-Additional resources and references are provided for further study, but they are not part of the course.
+This intermediate level course consists of two articles with audio versions, Cinema Therapy: Using the Power of Imagery in Films for the Therapeutic Process, which details the background and clinical utility of Cinema Therapy and explains how it can be integrated into the (standard) therapeutic process with individuals, families and groups.
+Although the films referenced in this course are all older movies, they have been included as they provide outstanding examples of how films can be used in a therapeutic setting.
+All films discussed are available through streaming services.

 - Define the healing and transformational power certain films have for clients.

-- Utilized a client’s film experience in the context of traditional therapeutic orientations with individuals, couples, families and groups.
+- Utilize a client’s film experience in the context of traditional therapeutic orientations with individuals, couples, families and groups.

 - Illustrate Cinema Therapy techniques and how to use them.